ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/administration/api-admin.markdown

 ## Removing an Orchestrator

-* To stop a node from functioning as an orchestrator pass the database name and the node identifier to the `RemoveNodeFromOrchestratorTopologyOperation` operation.
+* To stop a node from functioning as an orchestrator pass the database name and the node tag to the `RemoveNodeFromOrchestratorTopologyOperation` operation.
   {CODE RemoveNodeFromOrchestratorTopologyOperation_Definition@Sharding\ShardingAdministration.cs /}